 The College is very conveniently located for Classics students: the Classics Faculty’s home at the Ioannou Centre on St Giles’ is only a few minutes’ walk away, as are the Bodleian and Sackler libraries (the main University libraries for Classics and Ancient History).
 Many of the books and journals needed for Classics courses are also in the excellent College library.

 Admissions: what are we looking for at Trinity?

-Our tutors are looking for students who are enthusiastic and committed to studying and reading extensively about the ancient world and responding to it with intelligence and imagination.
-Classics and the joint degrees are subjects that are traditionally strong at Trinity.
-Tutors aim to make sure that students fulfil their potential by performing to their highest academic potential and enjoying their course to the full, whatever their previous experience of classical languages, history and culture.
+Our tutors are looking for enthusiastic students who are committed to studying and reading extensively about the ancient world and responding to it with intelligence and imagination.
+Classics and the joint degrees are subjects that are traditionally strong at Trinity, and tutors aim to make sure that students achieve the best that they are capable of by performing to their highest academic potential and enjoying their course to the full, whatever their previous experience of classical languages, history and culture.
 Budding Classicists need to demonstrate clear ability in or strong potential to learn ancient languages, while those applying for Joint Schools will need to show equal aptitude and commitment to Classics and to the other half of the degree (English, Modern Languages, Oriental Studies, or History).